ahmadtourei/das-anomaly/README.md

 AutoencoderTrainer(cfg).run()
 ```
 5. Test and set a threshold:
 Using the _validate_and_plot_density_ jupyter notebook in the examples directory, validate the trained model and find an appropriate density score as a threshold for anomaly detection.
-Make sure to modify the DENSITY_THRESHOLD parameter in the _user_defaults_ script.
+Make sure to modify the DENSITY_THRESHOLD parameter in the _config_user_ script.

 6. Run the trained model:
 The `das_anomaly.detect` module applies the trained model to the data, detects anomalies in the PSD images, and writes their information.
 MPI can be used to distribute PSDs over CPUs.
 Then, using the `das_anomaly.count` module, count the number of detected anomalies and their information.